rollyourown-xyz/ryo-website-content/about/_index.md

 <!--more-->

-* Learn more about or aims, the problem we are addressing and our approach to solving it in our [Manifesto](/about/manifesto/) and [the story](/about/our_story/) of how the project was started.
+* Learn more about or aims, the problem we are addressing and our approach to solving it in our [Manifesto](/about/manifesto/).
 * We've collected the answers to some frequently asked questions about the project on our [FAQs](/about/faqs/) page.
 * Ways to contact us are described [here](/about/contact/)
 * We plan to implement the ability for you to support the project soon, when this is available, details will be [here](/about/support/)